esraocak/language/README.md

 ## Description

 Project aims to create an language cards app.
+When you click on the cards, you can see the details.

 ## Objective